Anshul391/CSS143BackStage/exams/final/readme.md

-**10. (20pt) Given a single linked list with dummy node, write the code to iteratively reverse the 2nd half of the list in place.**
+**10. (20pt) Given a single linked list with a dummy node, write the code to iteratively reverse the 2nd half of the list in place.**

 1. (15pt) Write the code given the following list node definition